 The Partnership is exposed to credit loss in the event of nonperformance by counterparties to derivative financial and commodity instruments.
 Our counterparties principally comprise major energy companies and major U.S. financial institutions.
 We maintain credit policies with regard to our counterparties that we believe reduce overall credit risk.
 These policies include evaluating and monitoring our counterparties' financial condition, including their credit ratings, and entering into agreements with counterparties that govern credit limits.
 Certain of these agreements call for the posting of collateral by the counterparty or by the Partnership in the forms of letters of credit, parental guarantees or cash.
+Although we have concentrations of credit risk associated with derivative instruments held by certain derivative instrument counterparties, the maximum amount of loss due to credit risk that, based upon the gross fair values of the derivative instruments, we would incur if these counterparties that make up the concentration failed to perform according to the terms of their contracts was not material at March 31, 2016.
 Certain of our derivative contracts have credit-risk-related contingent features that may require the posting of additional collateral in the event of a downgrade in the Partnership's debt rating.
-At March 31, 2015, if the credit-risk-related contingent features were triggered, the amount of collateral required to be posted would not be material.
+At March 31, 2016, if the credit-risk-related contingent features were triggered, the amount of collateral required to be posted would not be material.